ABOUT

 First website: NSTF launches its first website, developed by the CSIR, listing 80 members across eight sectors.
 Besides DACST, other government departments and structures are included.

 Second CEO and Chairperson: Dr Mziwenkosi James Hlongwane takes over the position of CEO on 1 March 1999, having founded and run a dedicated school for science and technology for black learners for 13 years.
-He has a PhD in Immunosuppression from Witwatersrand University and experience in pathology and pharmaceuticals.
-He serves under the leadership of the newly appointed Chairperson, Dr Steve Lennon, who is Managing Director of Eskom Resource & Strategy at the time.
+He has a PhD in Immunosuppression from the University of the Witwatersrand (Wits) and experience in pathology and pharmaceuticals.
 Dr Hlongwane serves NSTF until his untimely death on 14 December 2005.
+He serves under the leadership of the newly appointed Chairperson, Dr Steve Lennon, who is Executive Director of Eskom Strategy and Resources at the time.

 Annual Report: The first NSTF Annual Report (for 1999-2000) is launched.
 The Report describes four major initiatives to embark on: